Making Your Wishes Known

 - When end-of-life decisions are made ahead of time, it is less stressful for everyone involved.

 Your doctor may not bring up this topic because they don’t want to upset you or diminish your sense of hope.
-Even though it is scary, start talking about it so you can deal with the logistics and then focus on your treatment.
+Even though it is scary, start talking about it so you can deal with the logistics and then focus on your lung cancer treatment.

-A diagnosis of lung cancer can make patients and their caregivers think about topics they have not explored before.
+A lung cancer diagnosis can make patients and their caregivers think about topics they have not explored before.
 It is inevitable to think about death and what will happen in the future.
 No one can predict exactly what will happen.
 It is helpful to make plans for whenever that day comes.

 What can I expect in the future?

-Know that predicting how long someone will live is difficult.
+Know that predicting how long someone will live with lung cancer is difficult.
 The doctor has to take into account the type of cancer, treatment, past illnesses and other factors.
 They may be able to provide you with an estimate, but keep in mind that it is a guess.
 Every person is different.

 How can I plan for the future when I have lung cancer?

 How do I make my wishes known?